invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 This manifests itself most clearly in their use of language: people who are reactive place the responsibility for their fate on external circumstances.
 They say things like "It wasn’t my fault," or "It’s out of my hands."
 Proactive people take control of their own fate: the decisions they took yesterday have made them what they are today.
 They say things like "I’ve decided to…" or "Let’s try and find a solution to this problem."

-## “Begin with the end in mind” – if you want to achieve something, you need long-term goals and a mission statement
+## Begin with the end in mind
+If you want to achieve something, you need long-term goals and a mission statement

 Many people work towards meaningless goals.
 They worry about being efficient rather than effective.

 Being efficient, i.e., getting the maximum amount done in the shortest amount of time, is pointless if you don’t know why you’re doing it.
 Not knowing what’s really important to you and what you’re working towards is like climbing a ladder which is set against the wrong wall.